deprecate/generator-ember/readme.md

 * `npm install -g grunt-contrib-compass`
 * Ruby

-You should one path each for:
+You should have one path each for:

   `which ruby && which compass`